Documentation

 Establish query performance degradation conditions

 The most effective way to investigate query performance is to have a good understanding of the conditions in which you don’t see the expected performance.
-Things to think about and provide:
+Consider the following:

 • Does this always happen, or only sometimes?